Vieloooo/Mini_BTC_Portfolio_Tracker/README.md

 Usage
 - put your address in a json format list
 - set you api keys
-- run p1.py
+- run p1.py, this will return `Total btc of all UTXOs, current btc price, the USD value of your btc`.

 Todo:
-- [ ] add blockchain rpc to bypass the limitation of retriving the BTC/USD price
+- [ ] add blockchain rpc to bypass the limitation of retriving the BTC/USD price, lke WBTC/usdc price oracle.
 - [ ] history chart on Terminal
-- [ ] Documents
+- [ ] Doc